 The Ford+Munk Conference is a student-led policy conference that brings together the best and brightest future policymakers from both sides of the Canada-US border.
 Co-hosted annually between students from the Gerald R. Ford School of Public Policy at the University of Michigan and from the Munk School of Global Affairs and Public Policy at the University of Toronto, the conference provides a unique opportunity for joint exploration, discussion and analysis.

-The Munk School Black Student Association (MSBSA) strives to foster the representation of Black and racialized communities within the Munk School.
-This initiative provides inclusive opportunities for leadership, community engagement and networking for racialized students and their allies at Munk, while committing to tackle anti-Black racism and systemic discrimination at the Munk School and beyond.
+The Munk School Black Students Association (MSBSA) strives to foster the representation of Black and racialized communities within the Munk School.
+This initiative provides inclusive opportunities for leadership, community engagement, and networking for racialized students and their allies at Munk, while committing to tackle anti-Black racism and systemic discrimination at the Munk School and beyond.